Jay DeFeo: Beginning art career

+After receiving a BA and MA from UC Berkeley, DeFeo won the Sigmund Martin Heller Award which allowed her to travel to Europe in October 1951.
+She lived in Paris and London, and then spent three months traveling through Europe, including Spain, Portugal, Italy and North Africa.
+Throughout her time in Europe she studied primitive painting and Renaissance art.
+By the summer of 1952 she settled in Florence where she would begin an intense period of painting.

 In 1953 DeFeo returned to Berkeley, where she created large plaster sculptures, works on paper, and small wire jewelry.
 She met the artist Wally Hedrick and they married in 1954.
 At first they lived on Bay Street in San Francisco, close to the California School of Fine Arts, where DeFeo worked as an artist’s model.
 DeFeo focused on making jewelry to support herself, as well as creating small paintings and drawings.
 It was during this time that DeFeo had her first one-person exhibition at The Place, a San Francisco tavern and poets’ hangout.
 DeFeo also exhibited her jewelry at Dover Galleries in Berkeley, and was included in many group exhibitions over the next few years.

-Early in 1955, DeFeo was featured— along with Julius Wasserstein, Roy De Forest, Sonia Gechtoff, Hassel Smith, Paul Sarkisian, Craig Kauffman, and Gilbert Henderson—in a group exhibition, Action, independently curated by Walter Hopps in Santa Monica, where the paintings featured were installed around the base of a working merry-go-round.
+Early in 1955, DeFeo was featured— along with Julius Wasserstein, Roy De Forest, Sonia Gechtoff, Hassel Smith, Paul Sarkisian, Craig Kauffman, and Gilbert Henderson—in a group exhibition, "Action", independently curated by Walter Hopps in Santa Monica, where the featured paintings were installed around the base of a working merry-go-round.
 Later that year, DeFeo and Hedrick moved to 2322 Fillmore Street, into a spacious second-floor flat, where DeFeo was able to work on a larger scale.
 The Fillmore Street building—whose inhabitants at various times included the visual artists Sonia Gechtoff, Jim Kelly, Joan Brown, Craig Kauffman, John Duff, and Ed Moses; the poets Joanna and Michael McClure; and the musician Dave Getz—became a hangout for other artists, writers, and jazz musicians.
 The artist Billy Al Bengston remembers DeFeo as having “style, moxie, natural beauty and more ‘balls’ than anyone.”

-Hedrick, Deborah Remington, Hayward King, David Simpson, John Allen Ryan, and Jack Spicer founded The 6 Gallery at 3119 Fillmore Street, at the location of the King Ubu Gallery, which had been run by Jess and Robert Duncan.
+Hedrick, Deborah Remington, Hayward Ellis King, David Simpson, John Allen Ryan, and Jack Spicer founded The 6 Gallery at 3119 Fillmore Street, at the location of the King Ubu Gallery, which had been run by Jess [Collins] and Robert Duncan.
 Joan Brown, Manuel Neri, and Bruce Conner would become associates of The 6 Gallery.
 DeFeo was present when Allen Ginsberg first read his poem Howl at the famous The 6 Gallery reading in 1955.
 In 1959, DeFeo became an original member of Bruce Conner’s Rat Bastard Protective Association.

 In 1959, DeFeo was included in Dorothy Canning Miller’s seminal exhibition Sixteen Americans at the Museum of Modern Art in New York, alongside Jasper Johns, Ellsworth Kelly, Robert Rauschenberg, Frank Stella, and Louise Nevelson, among others.
 Following this she had a solo exhibition in Los Angeles at the Ferus Gallery, started by Walter Hopps and Ed Kienholz.